Helen of Troy (NASDAQ:HELE) Stock Rating Lowered by BidaskClub

-Helen of Troy (NASDAQ:HELE) was downgraded by research analysts at BidaskClub from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Monday, BidAskClub reports.
+Helen of Troy (NASDAQ:HELE) was downgraded by research analysts at BidaskClub from a “hold” rating to a “sell” rating in a research note issued on Sunday, BidAskClub reports.

-Several other brokerages have also recently issued reports on HELE.
-Sidoti started coverage on Helen of Troy in a research note on Wednesday, September 30th.
-They issued a “neutral” rating for the company.
-Oppenheimer started coverage on Helen of Troy in a research note on Thursday, October 15th.
-They issued a “buy” rating and a $235.00 price objective for the company.
-ValuEngine upgraded Helen of Troy from a “sell” rating to a “hold” rating in a research note on Monday, August 3rd.
-Finally, DA Davidson raised their price objective on Helen of Troy from $243.00 to $246.00 and gave the stock a “buy” rating in a research note on Friday, October 9th.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and a consensus target price of $214.20.
+HELE has been the topic of several other research reports.
+Sidoti initiated coverage on shares of Helen of Troy in a report on Wednesday, September 30th.
+They issued a “neutral” rating on the stock.
+ValuEngine upgraded shares of Helen of Troy from a “sell” rating to a “hold” rating in a report on Monday, August 3rd.
+DA Davidson raised their target price on shares of Helen of Troy from $243.00 to $246.00 and gave the stock a “buy” rating in a report on Friday, October 9th.
+Finally, Oppenheimer initiated coverage on shares of Helen of Troy in a report on Thursday, October 15th.
+They issued a “buy” rating and a $235.00 target price on the stock.
+Two analysts have rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the company.
+Helen of Troy presently has an average rating of “Hold” and a consensus target price of $214.20.

-A number of institutional investors have recently bought and sold shares of HELE.
-William Blair Investment Management LLC grew its holdings in Helen of Troy by 1,164.3% during the second quarter.
-William Blair Investment Management LLC now owns 656,843 shares of the company’s stock worth $123,854,000 after acquiring an additional 604,890 shares during the period.
-JPMorgan Chase & Co. grew its holdings in Helen of Troy by 69.2% during the third quarter.
-JPMorgan Chase & Co. now owns 1,162,942 shares of the company’s stock worth $231,891,000 after acquiring an additional 475,625 shares during the period.
-Arrowstreet Capital Limited Partnership grew its holdings in Helen of Troy by 50.3% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 226,556 shares of the company’s stock valued at $43,843,000 after purchasing an additional 75,803 shares during the period.
-Emerald Advisers LLC acquired a new stake in Helen of Troy in the third quarter valued at approximately $14,351,000.
-Finally, Emerald Mutual Fund Advisers Trust acquired a new stake in Helen of Troy in the third quarter valued at approximately $13,670,000.
-97.85% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in HELE.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Helen of Troy by 47.1% in the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,762 shares of the company’s stock valued at $521,000 after acquiring an additional 885 shares in the last quarter.
+M&T Bank Corp boosted its holdings in Helen of Troy by 29.6% in the second quarter.
+M&T Bank Corp now owns 8,192 shares of the company’s stock valued at $1,545,000 after acquiring an additional 1,873 shares in the last quarter.
+State of Michigan Retirement System boosted its holdings in Helen of Troy by 31.2% in the second quarter.
+State of Michigan Retirement System now owns 9,183 shares of the company’s stock valued at $1,732,000 after acquiring an additional 2,183 shares in the last quarter.
+Moody Aldrich Partners LLC purchased a new position in Helen of Troy during the second quarter valued at $2,155,000.
+Finally, Brinker Capital Inc. lifted its position in Helen of Troy by 19.0% during the second quarter.
+Brinker Capital Inc. now owns 2,409 shares of the company’s stock valued at $454,000 after buying an additional 385 shares during the period.
+Institutional investors and hedge funds own 97.85% of the company’s stock.

 Helen of Troy Limited designs, develops, imports, markets, and distributes a portfolio of consumer products worldwide.
 The company operates in three segments: Housewares, Health & Home, and Beauty.
 The Housewares segment offers food and beverage preparation tools and gadgets, storage containers, and organization products; household cleaning products, shower organization, bathroom accessories, and gardening products; feeding and drinking products, child seating products, cleaning tools, and nursery accessories; and insulated water bottles, jugs, thermoses, drinkware, travel mugs, and food containers.